protocol/research-website/content/areas/metaresearch/_index.md

   - src: icon.png
 ---

-Metaresearch is the discipline that investigates how scientific innovation occurs.
+Metaresearch is the investigation of how scientific innovation occurs.
 It encompases work in the history, philosophy, and economics of science; the effects of incentive systems in research; the evaluation and validation of scientific data; and the dissemination of scientific knowledge, among other fields.
 Conducting metaresearch is an important component of optimizing our learning processes and accelerating innovation.